Skip to main content

 Publish a new release of the helper on npmjs.

-Update the dependency to the new helper
+In the npm packages helper, update the dependency to the new helper

-In build-assets/package.json, update the reference to "@xpack-dev-tools/xbb-helper": (possibly in all xPack projects).
+In templates/_xpack-dev-tools/build-assets/package-merge-liquid.json, update the reference to "@xpack-dev-tools/xbb-helper":.

-Generate the GitHub workflows
+Generate the top commons

 Commit and push

-• push the xpack-development branch to GitHub
+• Push the xpack-development branch to GitHub

 Manually trigger the build GitHub Actions